WinX DVD Ripper: Convert / Play DVDs on Windows 10

 There are lots of programs out there that will copy an entire DVD and convert it into a single file format (such as MP4 or AVI, as you've noted).
 This file format is then playable on other devices, including PCs, Tablets and Smartphones - whether it's Windows, Apple or Android.
 The file can be played over the network or on a USB thumb drive, hard drive, etc.

-By far, the best Windows DVD Ripper I've come across for this task is WinX DVD Ripper Platinum - it's been around since 2009 and has over 70 million downloads.
-Note however that this program is trialware, which means it's free to try, but full features are restricted unless you purchase a license (
+By far, the best Windows 10 DVD Ripper I've come across for this task is WinX DVD Ripper Platinum - it's been around since 2009 and has over 70 million downloads.
+Note however that this program is trialware, which means it's free to try, but full features are restricted unless you purchase a license - currently up to 70% off with discount.
+See notes below!

-$67.95 $29.95 with discount below).
-In my opinion that's not much to pay considering what the program does.

 - Simple and easy to use interface: supports 99 pre-defined output format templates for easy DVD ripping